 Dr. George Nassar, M.D. is board certified in internal medicine and gastroenterology.
-Dr. Nassar graduated from the Universite Libanaise, Beirut in 1997.
+Dr. Nassar graduated from the Universite Libanaise, Beirut in 1997 and finished his residency at Staten Island University Hospital, New York and fellowship at SUNY Downstate Brooklyn, New York in 2006.
 He has been practicing medicine for over 17 years.

 In addition to general gastroenterology, Dr. Nassar’s main clinical focus is on advanced and interventional endoscopy, including diagnosing and treating pancreaticobiliary diseases and gastrointestinal malignancies.

 Besides colonoscopies and upper endoscopies, Dr. Nassar performs the following procedures:

 - Endoscopic ultrasound (EUS) with fine needle aspiration (FNA) and fine needle biopsy (FNB)

 - ERCP (with stones extraction, placement of biliary and pancreatic stents)